Jason-Kaleb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -->chnages the owner of a file to someone else in this case it is betty 4-empty
 -->creates an empty file called hello
+5-execute
+-->adds execute permission to the owner of the file hello